Special Education Itinerant Teacher

 SEIT ideally takes place in the child’s classroom.
 This can be daycare, public school, or a private child care setting.

 The IEP details goals that need to be addressed for each child and the group size that is most appropriate.
 The SEIT colaborates with the classroom teacher to understand how to adapt the child's individual needs and IEP goals to the standard curriculum or routine.
 The SEIT might bring in visual aids or games to help a child understand what the teacher says.
-A SEIT may sit behind or beside a child during circle time to redirect a the child's attention to the lesson.
-At times it might be necessary to bring the child to another area of the classroom for a sensory or movement break or to coach a child within a small group setting, using peer models to reinforce appropriate play and turn taking.
+A SEIT may sit behind or beside a child during circle time to redirect the child's attention to the lesson.
+At times it might be necessary to bring a child to another area of the classroom for a sensory or movement break or to coach a child within a small group setting, using peer models to reinforce appropriate play and turn taking.

 If you have concerns about your child, you as a parent have the right to request an evaluation subsidized by the Department Of Education (DOE).